open-webui/open-webui/.github/pull_request_template.md

 ### Removed

-- [List any removed features, files, or deprecated functionalities]
+- [List any removed features, files, or deprecated functionalities and APIs]

-### Deprecated

-- [List any deprecated features, functions, or APIs]

 ### Security